-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks and similar items), if any, are reported in the governmental activities column in the government-wide financial statements.
+Capital assets, which include property, plant, and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$1,000 and an estimated useful life in excess of 3 years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.